 Car ownership outside of the US

-Looking to the rest of the world, global car sales reached 66.7 million in 2021, which was significantly higher than the 63.8 million vehicles sold in 2020.
+Looking to the rest of the world, global car sales reached 66.1 million in 2022, which was a bit lower than the 66.7 million vehicles sold in 2021.

-There is only one country that surpasses the U.S. in car ownership, China.
-In 2021, the total sales for passenger vehicles exceeded 26 million units, which represented 31.4% of global sales.
-Additionally, while international automobile companies used to enjoy strong dominance in the Chinese market, Chinese vehicle manufacturers grew their market share to 44.4% domestically in 2021.
+There is only one country that surpasses the U.S. in car sales: China.
+In 2021, the total car sales for passenger vehicles exceeded 26 million units, which represented 31.4 percent of global sales.
+Additionally, while international automobile companies used to enjoy strong dominance in the Chinese market, Chinese vehicle manufacturers grew their market share to 44.4 percent domestically in 2021.

 Looking forward, the market for electric vehicles is expected to grow in the coming years.
-By 2025, EVs may account for 7.4% for car sales internationally.
-By 2025, internal combustion vehicles may decline to about 20% of sales, with EVs accounting for 80% of vehicle sales.
+By 2025, EVs may account for 7.4 percent for car sales internationally.
+By 2025, internal combustion vehicles may decline to about 20 percent of sales, with EVs accounting for 80 percent of vehicle sales.